Siege of Humaitá: Passage of Curupayty

 On 15 August 1867, in an event known as the Passage of Curupayty, ten Brazilian ironclads dashed past the guns of Curupayty, an outwork of the fortress of Humaitá near the scene of the fateful battle.
-They were able to do so even though the Paraguayans had brought most of their heavy guns from Humaitá, including El Cristiano.
+They were able to do so even though the Paraguayans had brought down most of their heavy guns from Humaitá, including El Cristiano.
 Despite the ferocity of the bombardment only 3 sailors were killed and 22 wounded.
 (Note: See Passage of Curupayty.)
 It made the Paraguayans realise their best guns could not stop these Brazilian armoured vessels.